tjfarrar/skedastic/README.md

 # skedastic

-The purpose of the `skedastic` package is to make accessible diagnostic methods for detecting heteroskedasticity in linear regression models.
+The purpose of the `skedastic` package is to make diagnostic methods for detecting heteroskedasticity in linear regression models accessible to R users.

 ## Installation